 We firmly believe in the power of an in-person educational experience.
 Having students living on and near campus and participating in-person is a defining characteristic of a great research university like IU Bloomington.

 If you are able to travel to Bloomington, we will warmly welcome you in person, and provide as safe a physical environment as we are able to.
-Make sure you read Provost Lauren Robel's email to learn about what you can expect from IU and what IU will expect from you.
-Learn more about what instruction will look like in the fall.

 If you choose to start online, know that we are preparing virtual community events, planning for faculty and student interactions, and working to ensure you have the same incredible IU experience.
 We have a long history of providing innovative learning experiences online—in fact IU was among the first universities to provide an online MBA option, and it is now the top program in the U.S.